openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

            back/                 - back transformations
 ```

-Model Optimizer uses the same layout internally to load built-in extensions.
+Model Optimizer uses the same layout internally to keep built-in extensions.
 The only exception is that the directory
 `mo/ops/` is also used as a source of the Model Optimizer operations due to historical reasons.

 > **NOTE**: The name of a root directory with extensions should not be equal to "extensions" because it will result in a